matiasgarroa/matiasgarroa/README.md

 class mati:
     def __init__(self):
         print('Hi!')

-    about_me = ['I am a Data Scientist with a background in web development that helped me learn more about programming, familiarize myself with databases, solve noblems and work in a team.
-Knowledge of agile methodologies, workflows, data structure, model evaluation, machine learning, Big Data.
-I have experience in database creation, data analysis, and software development with Python.']

-    more_about_me = ['I am passionate about finding innovative solutions to technological challenges, which led me to the soyHenry Data Science bootcamp and that I had the opportunity to develop projects in the role of data engineer, data analyst and machine learning.
-I also developed an analysis of migratory flows in a group where we were able to put our teamwork, creativity, research skills and technical knowledge to the test.']

     code = ['Python', 'MySQL', 'JavaScript', 'HTML', 'CSS'] tools = ['Docker', 'PowerBI', 'Spark', 'Apache Airflow', 'GitHub', 'Streamlit', 'FastAPI', 'Jupyter Notebook']